-Older Adults Behavioral Health:
+Older Adults Behavioral Health and PASRR

 Outreach and specialized services to support older adults with behavioral health issues: BHA funds specialized programs and resources through state grants to certain jurisdictions to support the behavioral health needs of older adults.
 These programs may include outreach, education, engagement, home-based treatment, or specialized older adult RRP or behavioral health assisted living services.